-How to use an Edge Storage bucket as the origin of a static edge application
+How to use an Object Storage bucket as the origin of a static applications

-This guide walks you through setting a bucket as origin of an edge application using the Azion API, Azion CLI, and Azion Runtime.
+This guide walks you through setting a bucket as origin of an applications using the Azion API, Azion CLI, and Azion Runtime.

 Create a bucket and upload files